 David works for claimants in all areas of immigration and asylum law.
-He is committed to representing clients who are vulnerable, in the face of increasingly restrictive rules and legislation, of attacks on the right to publicly funded representation, and of political hostility towards the independence of the judicial system and the protection of fundamental rights.
+He is committed to representing vulnerable clients in the face of increasingly restrictive rules and legislation, of attacks on the right to publicly funded representation, and of political hostility towards the independence of the judicial system and the protection of fundamental rights.

-Called to the Bar in 2002, he previously worked in the Czech Republic for the European Roma Rights Center, doing both casework and strategic litigation on discrimination in the criminal justice system, access to education, and access to housing.
+Called to the Bar in 2002, he previously worked in the Czech Republic for the European Roma Rights Center, as a caseworker and helping in the preparation of strategic litigation on discrimination in the criminal justice system, access to education, and access to housing.
 On return to the UK, he was a Post-Doctoral Research Fellow in Central European Studies at University College, London, and was regularly called upon to act as an expert on the situation of Czech and Slovak Roma at all levels of the immigration appellate system in the UK (see e.g R (ZL and VL) v SSHD EWCA Civ 25).

 David has been at 1 Pump Court since 2002.
 In addition to giving open and in-house seminars on behalf of 1 Pump Court, David regularly trains for ILPA and for UK Lesbian and Gay Immigration Group (UKLGIG).
 He volunteers regularly for Camden Community Law Centre and for UKLGIG.